annyg/datamanager/README.md

 ## License

-`datamanager` is licensed under the MIT License.
-See the `LICENSE` file for more information. \#FIXME
+`datamanager` is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file for more information.

 ------------------------------------------------------------------------